-This course will provide a better understanding of smallangle scattering (SAXS) theory and the techniques used at the Advanced Photon Source (APS) at Argonne National Laboratory, together with hands-on experience.
+This course will provide a better understanding of smallangle scattering (SAXS) and grazing-incidence small-angle scattering (GISAXS) theory and the techniques used at the Advanced Photon Source (APS) at Argonne National Laboratory, together with hands-on experience.

 Participants are expected to be at the post-doctoral or higher level, with their own defined experimental programs and samples to use during the course.